Cuba: A Society in Transition

 Sorry, there are no currently available tour dates.

-Day 1 - Saturday, May 11: Arrive Miami.
-Your unforgettable journey to Cuba begins today as you arrive in Miami, Florida.
+Day 1: Saturday, May 10, 2014 - Miami Overnight/Pre-tour introductory briefing.
+Your unforgettable journey to Cuba begins today with an overnight stay in Miami, Florida.
 If you are arriving at Miami International Airport, complimentary hotel shuttle service to the Crowne Plaza is available every 20 minutes from any 2nd level departure terminal, simply hail the driver as they pass.
 This evening at 7:30pm, participate in an introductory briefing to get acquainted with your fellow travelers and review your documents and program itinerary.
-You will be informed of the departure time of the group shuttle leaving the hotel the following morning.
+You will be informed of the departure time of the group shuttle leaving the hotel tomorrow morning.
 Accommodations: Crowne Plaza Miami Airport.

 Bienvenidos a La Habana!
 You are welcomed by your private Cuban people-to-people representative holding a Friendly Planet sign outside the arrivals terminal at the Havana Airport.
 Board your air-conditioned coach, and jump right in as you head directly to your first destination in Cuba.

-This afternoon, your guide will take you on an orientation walk through the vibrant cobblestone streets of Habana Vieja as you immerse yourself in the colors of Cuba which surround you.
+An official from the Office of the Historian of Havana will guide us through Habana Vieja while explaining the colonial history of this beautiful city as we visit the Palace of the Captains General and its City Museum.
 Visit the Plaza de Armas with its booksellers market, a cross-cultural treasure trove for readers of every genre.
 Meet local independent booksellers and engage in friendly conversation with Cuban readers about popular Cuban and American literature.

-Day 3 - Monday, May 13: Havana.
-After breakfast this morning we visit a cigar factory (OR we will be hosted to a private cigar process presentation where we learn about this most famous Cuban industry.
-Our guide explains the entire process to us while we see cigars rolled in their natural form)
+Day 3: Monday, May 12, 2014 - Havana.
+After breakfast this morning we visit a cigar factory where we learn about this most famous Cuban industry.
+Our guide explains the entire process to us while we see cigars rolled in their natural form.

 After we visit a primary school (ages 5 - 12) located in a beautiful historical building which has been carefully renovated by Havana’s Office of the Historian.
 We interact with the children in their classrooms and participate in a discussion session with some of the school’s administrators and teachers about Cuba’s education system and how it compares to that of the United States.